visrust/arch-nvim/README.md

-# 🦀 DustNvim
+# 🦀 Arch Nvim

 <div align="center">

-### **🦀 Dust Nvim is a Neovim configuration that aims to provide an IDE-like experience while preserving Neovim’s minimalism.
+### **🦀 Arch Nvim is a Neovim configuration that aims to provide an IDE-like experience while preserving Neovim’s minimalism.
 Supports multiple languages out of the box, promotes a cleaner code culture, and enables smarter, less noisy coding.**

 *Stop configuring.
 Start coding.*